GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/05.241-250/07.Toil-On-a-Little-Longer/docs.md

 ---
+title: |
-title: 247.
-Toil On a Little Longer
+    247. Toil On a Little Longer - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 247.
+Toil On a Little Longer.
+Toil on a little longer here,  For thy reward awaits above,  Nor droop in sadness or in fear  Beneath the rod that's sent in love;  The deeper wound our spirits feel,  The sweeter heaven's balm to heal.
+    keywords:  |
-    keywords: Church Hymnal, Toil On a Little Longer, Toil on a little longer here,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Toil On a Little Longer, Toil on a little longer here.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 247. TOIL ON A LITTLE LONGER
+####  Church Hymnal 1941,

 ```txt

 1.
 Toil on a little longer here,
 For thy reward awaits above,